Supporting Brain Function with Targeted Technologies

 Technology: The Right Tool at the Right Time

-At Mito Core, technology is never the starting point.
+At Mito Core, technology alone is not the starting point.

 It’s layered on once we understand what is driving dysfunction.